 Understanding American Express's Unusual Options Activity

-American Express (NYSE:AXP) shares experienced unusual options activity on Tuesday.
-The stock price moved up to $169.09 following the option alert.
+Shares of American Express (NYSE:AXP) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved up to $170.47.

 - Sentiment: BEARISH